msteveb/tmake/README.md

 tmake is a usable, proof-of-concept, advanced build system.

 It has perfectly acceptable performance for small projects (~1000 files), but slows down beyond that.
-It also has no support for parallel builds.

 What it does have:
 - Build descriptions are succinct and declarative
-- A real language for build descriptions (Tcl), with simple conditional syntax
+- A real language for build descriptions (Tcl) and build actions, with simple conditional syntax
 - Rules can create multiple files
 - Two-stage reparsing allows build configurations to be generated and reloaded (e.g. via configure or kconfig)